c4ffein/writings/s/learning-python-as-a-programmer/learning-python-as-a-programmer.md

 ```

 Abstract classes cannot be instantiated directly and require subclasses to implement all abstract methods.

-TODO Move next in conventions, link, here only explain _value for private as better alternative
-### Generally, everything is a convention
-In Python, naming conventions carry significant meaning:

-- `value`: Regular public attribute or method
-- `_value`: Single underscore indicates "private by convention" - not enforced by the interpreter but signals "for internal use"
-- `__value`: Double underscore triggers name mangling (becomes `_ClassName__value`) to avoid naming conflicts in inheritance
-- `__value__`: Double underscore prefix and suffix indicates special methods controlled by Python (magic/dunder methods)
-  - TODO example with __str__
-- `value_`: Trailing underscore is often used to avoid conflicts with Python keywords (e.g., `class_`)

 ## Lambda Functions (Anonymous Functions)